department-of-veterans-affairs/vagov-content/pages/careers-employment/vocational-rehabilitation/eligibility.md

 ---
 layout: page-breadcrumbs.html
+title: VR&E Eligibility | Veterans Affairs
-title: Eligibility for Vocational Rehab and Employment
+heading: Eligibility for Vocational Rehab and Employment
 display_title: Eligibility
+description: Learn about eligibility requirements for Vocational Rehabilitation and Employment benefits if you're a Veteran or Servicemember with a service-connected disability that limits your ability to work.
+Find counselors who can help you transition from military life to school or a new career.
 order: 2
 template: detail-page
 majorlinks: